Schooners & Stories

 About our guest speaker

 Gordon Bray was renowned throughout Australia for more than four decades as the ‘Voice of Rugby’.
-He is one of our longest serving sports commentators having started with the ABC in 1969 as a specialist trainee.
+He is one of our longest serving sports commentators having started with ABC Sport in 1969 as a specialist trainee.
 His name is still synonymous with televised rugby union and his distinctive commentary style remains as much a part of the Australian game as a George Gregan tackle or a David Campese goose-step.